twonote/python-mt-st/README.md

 3. run test cases by ```$ make test```

 ## Known Issues
-1. mt-st is necessary is you want to use online/offine operations.
+1. mt-st is necessary  you want to use online/offine operations.